ed-vin/Learn-C-plus-plus/README.md

 This is my personal C++ learning journey.
 The repository is dedicated to learning the C++ programming language from the ground up — one step at a time.

 I created this project for myself as a hands-on way to really *learn by doing*.
 Instead of passively watching tutorials, I found it much more effective to actively write code, document my understanding, and build small projects.
-I hope it could be useful for somebody else trying to navigate in the C++ jungle.
+Maybe it could be useful for somebody else trying to navigate in the C++ jungle.

 ---